Generative Hints: Experiments and Results

 \section{Experiments and Results}

-We evaluated our method on four popular fine-grained visual classification datasets: Stanford Cars \citep{krause2013collecting}, CUB-200-2011 (Caltech Birds) \citep{WahCUB_200_2011}, FGVC Aircraft \citep{maji13fine-grained}, and Oxford Flowers \citep{nilsback2008flowers}.
+We evaluated our method on four popular fine-grained visual classification datasets: Stanford Cars \citep{krause2013collecting}, CUB-200-2011 \citep{WahCUB_200_2011}, FGVC Aircraft \citep{maji13fine-grained}, and Oxford Flowers \citep{nilsback2008flowers}.
 Experiments were conducted using two model architectures: ViT-B \citep{vit, vaswani2017attention} and Swin-B \citep{swint}, chosen for their strong performance on fine-grained classification and to demonstrate the generality of our approach across architectures.
+We evaluated three hint types: spatial invariance, photometric invariance, and croppign invariance.

 We further evaluated generative hints in a medical imaging setting using the CheXpert dataset \citep{irvin2019chexpert} with a ResNet50 \citep{resnet}, employing mean squared error as the training objective.
-Finally, we performed an ablation study to examine the impact of generative model quality on classification performance.
+Finally, we performed ablation studies to examine the impact of generative model quality on classification performance.
 All experiments were conducted on a single NVIDIA H100 GPU, training both the generative and classification models.